testflows/TestFlows-WebSite/source/handbook/index.md

 ### -l, --log

-The `-l`, `--log` option can be used to specify the path of the file where test log will be saved.
+The `-l`, `--log` option can be used to specify the path of the file where the test log will be saved.
 For example,

 ```bash